• Skip to primary navigation

 Flowers, Native Plants, Wet Soils

 I took this photo on a hot, steamy late August day on the banks of the Mississippi River near Vicksburg, Mississippi.
 The name of this plant just makes me smile.
 Fog fruit - I can just picture the fog rolling in from the river and resting around this little plant.
-Plant Names The scientific name of this plant is Phyla lanceolata.
-Common names …
+Some people also call this plant frog fruit - just to be confusing, I …

 Continue Reading about Fog Fruit – Mississippi Wildflower